Aquatic Resource Initiatives

 What are Aquatic Invasive Species?

 Aquatic invasive species (AIS) are non-native plants and animals that impact water bodies and wetlands.
 They are species for which a local ecosystem’s native species have no defense mechanisms or for which they cannot compete against for food and shelter.
 They may start as a nuisance, but can have disastrous long-term effects.
 AIS can be transported on any type of watercraft, trailers, and angler’s bait buckets or equipment.
 Some AIS can find their way into interior compartments and watercraft ballasts, and others can “hitchhike” from one water body to another by attaching themselves to surfaces.
-All AIS are of concern for Montana waterways, but with zebra mussels now in Montana, they pose the greatest current threat.
+All AIS are of concern for Montana waterways, but zebra & quagga mussels pose the greatest ecological and economic current threat.

 Once established, AIS can destroy waterways.
 Invasive mussels, for instance, reproduce so rapidly that their sharp shells blanket shorelines so that footwear must be worn to walk the area.
 They attach themselves to water circulation systems on watercraft, overheating and destroying motors.
 Decaying mussels also release an unpleasant odor that permeates the air and water.
 They reproduce rapidly adhering to any stable surface.
 If established on water intake pipes, they can cause system failures and expensive clean-ups.
 How bad are they?
 In the United States, zebra mussels have cost the power industry over $3 billion between 1993–1999, impacting industries, businesses, and communities for over $5 billion.
 Although mussels tend to dominate the news, additional threats come from a variety of invasive plants, fish, and pathogens.